ngeor/blog/_series/2017-12-09-cd-with-helm.md

 date: 2017-12-09
 logo: helm
 ---
-Continuous delivery with Helm!
+Continuous deployment with Helm!
 I wrote a tutorial/adventure series in 8+1 parts.
 Here's a list of the posts for navigation and reference.

 While Kubernetes is getting a lot of attention right now, we still need to